You don’t need to spend $10k on a Bootcamp to become a backend developer.

 Ten Ways to Make Money as a Developer, written by Florin Pop, is the best start to monetize your projects.

-Great error handling, bug sorting, and code assistance, something a backend developer should know to create better APIs in 2021
+Great error handling, bug sorting, and code assistance, something a backend developer should know to create better APIs this year

 Learn TypeScript in this free Udemy Course.